 Links to online indexes, where provided, are available from this guide and via eResources in the reading rooms.
-Open access to most indexes on microfiche is provided in the family history area of the Newspapers and Microforms Reading Room.
+Open access to most indexes on microfiche is provided in the Newspapers and Family History zone of the Main Reading Room.
 Certificates may be purchased from the appropriate State or Territory Registries.

 The contents of certificates vary from state to state and differ over time within each state.
 See 'What you might expect to see on an historical AUS BDM certificate' for a description.

 Australian State Libraries, local libraries and genealogical societies may also hold these indexes.